max-hk/chrome-pdf-viewer/README.md

 # chrome-pdf-viewer

-This simple go program served as a shortcut to open pdf in a popup Chrome window without tab bar and address bar
+This simple rust program served as a shortcut to open pdf in a popup Chrome window without tab bar and address bar

 ![Screenshot](https://raw.githubusercontent.com/maxloh/chrome-pdf-viewer/readme/screenshot.png)